japeral/colisionador_releases/README.md

 File puzzle_r160list_sorted contains all the addresses of the puzzle (even the ones with 0 Balance currently).

 ## Setup instructions:
+This are Linux-64 bits bineries, compiled in Debian / Raspbian systems.

 1. Clone Colisionador_releases repo $git clone https://www.github.com/japeral/colisionador_releases colisionador
+2. $cd colisionador
-2. Execute ./download_latest_list.sh to get a copy of all the BTC addresses with balance at begining of May 2023.
+3. Execute ./download_latest_list.sh to get a copy of all the BTC addresses with balance at begining of May 2023.
     - If permission errors, run $sudo chmod 777 *.sh
-3. Rename the downloaded file to 'r160list_sorted.csv'
+4. Rename the downloaded file to 'r160list_sorted.csv'
     - This file has to have the entries sorted, or the binary search algorithm will not work well.
-4. Execute ./test.sh
+5. Execute ./test.sh
     - Search uses puzzle_r160list_sorted.csv addresses, and starts in private key 0 (all 256 bits 0), with only one thread.
     - If everything is all right you should be finding the easiest pieces of the puzzle stright away.
     - Private keys will be stored in found.txt file.